Navigation

 Coordination helps build team spirit and become more efficient.
 When employees are able to speak to each other while working on a project, they feel like they are a part of the family.
 By assigning collaborative projects that allow for individual contributions, you may boost engagement and make your remote team feel more connected.
 You can also give your teammates the same chances, no matter their status.

 A virtual break room can serve as a place to relieve work-related stress.
-It can also be used as a place to socialise and get to know each other better.
+It can also be used as a place to socialize and get to know each other better.
 This way, team members can feel like they are a part of a community, even when they’re not in the same physical space.

 Team members could make more spontaneous observations and work together more fluidly when they were all in the same room.
 Still, when working remotely, they needed to set out deliberate moments to check in and ensure they were on the same page.
 Understanding this is essential for developing accountability measures to succeed in a remote context.